-You will also need to be aware of the potential changes in admissions prompted by the Department of Justice and the National Association for College Admission Counseling rule changes.
-While it is too early to know what changes will be made and when, and the impact of those changes on students, once again the winds of admissions are shifting.
-Whether colleges will increase their deposit amounts, offer incentives for housing options, or financial discounts, etc. or if the May 1st deadline becomes more fluid are purely speculative, but ones that continue to float in the news.
-What this does not mean is that students should adjust their application plans now based on speculation.
+You will also need to be aware of the potential changes that have resulted in admissions prompted by the Department of Justice and the National Association for College Admission Counseling rule changes.
+While the impact of those changes on students continues to evolve, the winds of admissions still shift.
+Whether colleges will increase their deposit amounts, offer incentives for housing options, financial discounts, etc., implement an opportunity to convert an Early Action application to an Early Decision application, or if the May 1st deadline becomes more fluid are purely speculative but continue to float in the news.
+What this does not mean is that students should adjust their application plans based on speculation.
 Instead, they can take advantage of the time leading up to submitting their applications to weigh out if ED is the right path for them.
 Seniors should complete and submit their applications based on the work they have done to determine their best college fits and well-thought-through application plans.

 As you prepare to submit your applications, you may want to incorporate some of these questions to help you determine “to ED or not to ED.”
 Be sure to add your own questions: